github/janky/README.md

 [Jenkins][], controlled by [Hubot][], and designed for [GitHub][].

-* **Built on top of Jenkins.** The power, vast amount of plugins and large communauty of the popular CI server all wrapped up in a great experience.
+* **Built on top of Jenkins.** The power, vast amount of plugins and large community of the popular CI server all wrapped up in a great experience.

 * **Controlled by Hubot.** Day to day operations are exposed as simple Hubot commands that the whole team can use.